hamed-shirbandi/DnnMvcAjaxHandler/README.md

 How to use ?
 -------------------
+1) refrence DnnMvcAjaxHandler.dll to your project.
-1) add dnnAjaxHandler.js and jquery.noty.packaged.min.js and bootbox.min.js to layout
+2) add dnnAjaxHandler.js and jquery.noty.packaged.min.js and bootbox.min.js to layout
-2) add  DnnMvcAjaxHandle namespace to view
+3) add  DnnMvcAjaxHandle namespace to view
-3) use AjaxHandler class and call its methods like BeginForm and ActionLink and PagedListPager and CheckedChange
+4) use AjaxHandler class and call its methods like BeginForm and ActionLink and PagedListPager and CheckedChange

 BeginForm
 -------------------